Self-Guided Walking Tour in Trento

 AI Tourguide

 Standing in Piazza Duomo with the Neptune fountain in front of you?
-Open the app and it picks up the walk from exactly here, pointing you up Via Belenzani toward the castle with the next turn already loaded.
-No map-squinting, no guesswork, just the story of each palazzo as you reach it.
+Open AI Tourguide in your browser, no app and no download, and a voice guide picks up the walk from right here, leading you up Via Belenzani toward Buonconsiglio Castle, telling the story of each palazzo, asking what you want to see and remembering your answers as you go.
+A real conversation, not a recording.
+Start with 100 free credits.

 11 Languages Switch language anytime.
 No separate tour needed.